Protect your unborn child - rubella

-Symptoms of rubella:
+Symptoms of rubella in adults:

 - swollen neck glands

 - brain damage.